 Comparisons

 Of the 5 different strategies considered (problems 1, 2, 3, 4 and 5, or 6 and 7) which do you think best and why?
+9/10 points—good answer; based on the key, you additionally needed to comment on the number of incorrect hypotheses that were spuriously identified as “significant” at the end of the phase 3 relative to the number of incorrect hypotheses explored during the drug discovery program.

 The strategies described in (4 and 5) & (6 and 7) are very similar and offer the best results.
 Both give very high positive predictive value at the end (over 97%), a similar number of ineffective drugs found to be effective (2), and a similar number of drugs discovered which are truly beneficial (81 and 83).
 I prefer the (6 and 7) strategy for 3 reasons: